 4] Optimize Background Services, Apps, and Storage Space

-It is a general tip that improves not only HDD performance but also the performance of the computer.
+It is a general tip that improves not only HDD performance but also overall computer performance.
 If you have too many applications, background services, then it will impact as they will keep the hard drive buys, and you may not be able to work as expected.
-Also, if you are running low on storage space, it may impact as the hard disk will struggle to rearrange files, claiming space for the files to be saved.
+Also, if you are running low on storage space, it may impact performance, as the hard disk will struggle to rearrange files, freeing up space for new files to be saved.

-The baseline is you should get rid of anything which is unnecessary and consuming resources.
+The baseline is to get rid of anything unnecessary and resource-consuming.

 That said, if all you want is to improve the overall performance of Windows 11/10, the best way is to switch to a hybrid model.